drets/drets.github.io/src/posts/haskell-exchange-2016.md

 makeJuice :: Apple → Juice
 ```

-If you see `IO` somewhere in type signature, it means function is impure.
+If you see `IO` (it's a Monad) somewhere in type signature, it means function is impure.
 Haskell has strong static typing.
-Each Haskell program should be correctly type
+Before running a program, compiler should correctly type
-checked by compiler before ability to run a program (compiler may catch a dozens
+check a program (compiler may catch a dozens of errors!).
-of errors!).
-It seems we are set to start  highlighting some parts from the Don's talk.
+It seems we are set to start highlighting some parts from the Don Stewart's talk.
 Don
 Stewart leads  the Haskell teams in a financial sector and he shared how
-to control complexity of application with more than 2 millions lines of
+to control complexity of applications with more than **3** million lines of
-code.
-And answer is simple!
+code and here few tips from him:

-• Types helps to control complexity.
+• Types help to control complexity.

 • Compare 2 pricing functions: